Bleeding Kansas

-Kansas had a state-level civil war that would soon be replicated on a national basis.
-It had two different capitals (proslavery Lecompton and antislavery Lawrence, then Topeka), two different constitutions (the proslavery Lecompton Constitution and the antislavery Topeka Constitution), and two different legislatures (the so-called "bogus legislature" in Lecompton and the antislavery body in Lawrence).
+Kansas's state-level civil war would soon be replicated on a national basis.
+It had two capitals (proslavery Lecompton and antislavery Lawrence, then Topeka), two constitutions (the proslavery Lecompton Constitution and the antislavery Topeka Constitution), and two legislatures (the so-called "bogus legislature" in Lecompton and the antislavery body in Lawrence).
 Both sides sought and received help from outside, with the proslavery side receiving aid from the federal government, as Presidents Franklin Pierce and James Buchanan openly supported the proslavery partisans.
 Both claimed to reflect the will of the people of Kansas.
 The proslavers used violence and threats of violence, and the free-staters responded in kind.
 After much commotion, including a congressional investigation, it became clear that a majority of Kansans wanted Kansas to be a free state, but this required congressional approval, which Southerners in Congress blocked.

-Kansas was admitted to the Union as a free state the same day that enough Southern senators had departed, during the secession crisis that led to the Civil War, to allow it to pass (effective January 29, 1861).
+Kansas was admitted to the Union as a free state during the secession crisis that led to the Civil War.
+The admission came the same day that enough Southern slave state Senators had left Congress to join the Confederacy to allow it to pass (effective January 29, 1861).

 Partisan violence continued along the Kansas–Missouri border for most of the war, although Union control of Kansas was never seriously threatened.
 Bleeding Kansas demonstrated that armed conflict over slavery was unavoidable.
-Its severity made national headlines, which suggested to the American people that the sectional disputes were unlikely to be resolved without bloodshed, and it, therefore, acted as a preface to the American Civil War.
+Its severity made national headlines, which suggested to the American people that the sectional disputes were unlikely to be resolved without bloodshed and it acted as a preface to the American Civil War.
 The episode is commemorated with numerous memorials and historic sites.